bacpack-system/bacpack-system.github.io/docs/example_usage.md

 !!! note

     Each of the cmakelib components has its own git repository and adds specific functionality.
-    Any or none of following components can be used:
+    Any or none of the following components can be used:

      - [CMDEF](https://github.com/cmakelib/cmakelib-component-cmdef) - adds wrappers for basic CMake features
      - [CMUTIL](https://github.com/cmakelib/cmakelib-component-cmutil) - Provides functionality for other cmakelib components
      - [STORAGE](https://github.com/cmakelib/cmakelib-component-storage) - mechanism for storing and retrieving build dependencies

+TODO: Add installing (in example-project master)

 ### Build a project

-At this moment, the project can be build with `cmake` the usual way.
+At this point, the project can be built with `cmake` in the usual way.